- 5 minutes to read

 FlyoutPanel is a container that you can show in a position relative to a linked control.
 The panel can stretch across its parent container, supports animation effects and displays an optional beak element.

 When you drop a Flyout Panel from the Visual Studio Toolbox onto a form, the panel automatically receives a child FlyoutPanelControl container.
 Unlike the panel itself, which is borderless, this container has borders painted according to the current application skin.
 If you need no borders, remove this container and place custom controls directly onto a panel.

-If you have not removed this inner container, you will automatically select it every time you click a panel.
-To select the FlyoutPanel itself, right-click it and choose "Select '<your_panel_name>'".
-Then, you will be able to utilize the panel smart tag, which provides quick access to most relevant panel options.
+If you do not remove this inner container, you will automatically select it every time you click a panel.
+To select the FlyoutPanel itself, right-click it and choose “Select ‘<your_panel_name>’”.
+Then, you can utilize the panel’s smart tag, which provides access to most relevant panel options.

 Alternatively, you can press the ESC key.

 A newly added panel reminds you to specify its FlyoutPanel.OwnerControl property.

 A Flyout Panel must have a parent UI element at all times, since a panel only appears on screen relative to its parent.
 Use the panel’s smart tag to set its parent.